shorebirdtech/handbook/README.md

 ## About Shorebird

-Shorebird (legally Code Town, Inc) is a Deleware C Corp, founded to foster adoptoin of multiplatform development globally.
+Shorebird (legally Code Town, Inc) is a Delaware C Corp, founded to foster adoption of multi-platform development globally.
 We were founded by some of the same team who built Flutter and Dart and use those as our vehicle.

 Shorebird is likely a placeholder name until we find a better one.
 Suggestions welcome.